Characterizing a vertex-transitive graph by a large ball: Groups whose Cayley graphs all have discrete isometry group

 \section{Groups whose Cayley graphs all have discrete isometry group}

-We first observe that a necessary condition on a finitely generated group $\Gamma$ to have all Cayley graphs with a discrete isometry group (or equivalenty for $\Gamma$ to be USLG-rigid by Theorem \ref{thm:mainIntro}) is that this group is torsion-free. \begin{lem} An infinite finitely generated group with a non-trivial torsion element has a Cayley graph, the isometry group of which contains an infinite compact subgroup. \end{lem} \begin{proof} Let $\Gamma$ be infinite and finitely generated, with finite symmetric generating set $S$.
+We recall that we view the isometry group of a graph $X$ (and more generally every subgroup of it) as a topological group for the topology of pointwise convergence.
+We start by the following lemma. \begin{lem} An infinite finitely generated group with a non-trivial torsion element has a Cayley graph, the isometry group of which contains an infinite compact subgroup. \end{lem} \begin{proof} Let $\Gamma$ be infinite and finitely generated, with finite symmetric generating set $S$.
 If $\Gamma$ is not torsion-free, it has a non-trivial finite subgroup $F$.
 Then $FSF = \{fsf'|f,f'\in F,s \in S\}$ is an $F$-biinvariant finite symmetric generating set and we claim that $(\Gamma,FSF)$ does not have a discrete isometry group.
 Indeed, any permutation of $\Gamma$ which preserves all left $F$-cosets is an isometry of $(\Gamma,FSF)$.
-This shows that the isometry group of $(\Gamma,FSF)$ contains the compact infinite group $\prod_{x \in \Gamma/F} \mathrm{Sym}(x)$. \end{proof}
+This shows that the isometry group of $(\Gamma,FSF)$ contains the compact infinite group $\prod_{x \in \Gamma/F} \mathrm{Sym}(x)$, where $\mathrm{Sym}(x)$ is the group of permutations of the finite set $x$. \end{proof} Oberve that if $\Isom(X)$ has an infinite compact subgroup, then $\Isom(X)$ cannot be discrete.
+So this lemma implies that a necessary condition on a finitely generated group $\Gamma$ to have all Cayley graphs with a discrete isometry group (or equivalenty for $\Gamma$ to be USLG-rigid by Theorem \ref{thm:mainIntro}) is that this group is torsion-free.

 We will see in Corollary \ref{cor:discreteisometrygroup} that for a large class of groups (the groups appearing in Corollary \ref{thm:lattices}), being torsion-free is also a sufficient condition for all their Cayley graphs to have a discrete isometry group.